sobcza11/VinV/README.md

 ---

 ## ⚖️ Risk Warning
-All content is for research and educational purposes only.
+**All content is for research and educational purposes only.**

-This repository does not constitute financial advice and does not account for personal profile, objectives, risk capacity, or financial means.
+**This repository does not constitute financial advice and does not account for personal profile, objectives, risk capacity, or financial means.
-No responsibility is assumed for outcomes derived from the material herein.
+No responsibility is assumed for outcomes derived from the material herein.**

 Past performance does not guarantee future results.
 Consult a licensed financial professional for investment decisions.

 ---

 ## 📎 License
-MIT License — chosen for clarity, flexibility, and compatibility with open research and FinTech development.
+MIT License

 ---